Introduction to Selenium WebDriver:

 - WebDriver’s support doesn’t only limits in the periphery of traditional user actions.
-Instead it supports efficient handling mechanisms for complex user actions like dealing with dropdowns, Ajax calls, switching between windows, navigation, handling alerts etc.
+Instead, it supports efficient handling mechanisms for complex user actions like dealing with dropdowns, Ajax calls, switching between windows, navigation, handling alerts etc.

-- WebDriver is faster than other tools of Selenium Suite because it makes direct calls to browser without any external intervention.
+- WebDriver is faster than other tools of Selenium Suite because it makes direct calls to a browser without any external intervention.

 Next Tutorial #9: In the next tutorial, we would be discussing about the installation procedure to get started with WebDriver initiating from the scratch.
 We would also be discussing about the diverse range of drivers provided by WebDriver, each catering to different needs.